 A target property counter consists of 1 byte.
 If the ESV service is for writing, reading, or notifying property values, the number of properties to be written, read, or notified is held, respectively.
-For the write or read service by ESV, the number of properties to be written is held in OPCSet and that of properties to be read is held in OPCGet.
+For the write or read service by ESV, the number of properties to be written is held in the OPCSet and that of properties to be read are held in the OPCGet.